ioet/ioet-feature-flag/README.md

 2. Select your app and click on "Management Console"
 3. Search for "AWS AppConfig" and select the first option under the "Services" section
 4. Click on "Create Application" and name it as you wish
 5. Click on the "Create" button to create a profile.
 Here, you will need to select either "Feature Flag" or "Freeform Configuration".
 The difference between the two is the UI within the AWS console.
-"Feature Flag" is a bit friendlier to use and it's more oriented to managing feature flags.
+"Feature Flag" is a bit friendlier to use and, it's more oriented to managing feature flags.
 In "Freeform Configuration" you have to modify a JSON file.
 6. Once the profile is created, you will be prompted to start creating flags.
 "Name" is just the name of the feature flag, and "key" is how you will be able to find it in your application.
 In the case of "Freeform Configuration", the JSON must have this format:
 ```
 {